daneb/my_lifes_playbook/README.md

 *Second rule*
 	Little to no interactions should take precedence over interacting with my kids.
 Whether in games, hobbies, online media, social interactions.
 My kids are my priority (after my wife of course ;)

+*Third rule*
+	Kids are not computers.
+Praise the Lord.
+They are humans, of different thoughts and acts.
+Instructions while are there to aid them and steer them, these may take a while to adopt.
+	Instead of expecting them to just execute, coach and mentor.
+A loud voice, frustration or anger does not enable the lessons to be absorbed.
+Instead they break down and force compulsion.

 #### Definition of Anger
 	Incorrectly applied anger is an off itself self-gratification.
 It is selfish as it seeks to create an outlet for one's on emotional injustice.
 This form of anger is misapplied to someone or something else.